 Understanding eSIM and SIM Phones

-The technological foundation of eSIM phones is centered on the GSMA’s standardized specification for remote SIM provisioning.
-This enables mobile network operators to send SIM profiles securely over the air, which can then be downloaded and activated within moments.
-Unlike traditional SIM cards, eSIMs reduce reliance on physical hardware and provide better support for dual-SIM capabilities and IoT devices.
+The technology powering eSIM phones relies on the GSMA’s standardized framework for remote SIM provisioning.
+This allows mobile carriers to securely deliver SIM profiles wirelessly, enabling users to download and activate them almost instantly.
+Unlike traditional SIM cards, eSIMs eliminate the need for physical hardware and offer superior support for dual-SIM setups and IoT devices.

 What is an eSIM?